Review and road test of the Skoda Superb

 If you like the sound of a Skoda with real presence, you're probably going to love the MK3 model Superb.
 The exterior is a whole lot more assertive, with a clean, design-led approach.
 It's a sign of a more confident Skoda and that's always been a good sign when it comes to their products.

-Skoda's been dipping into the almost unlimited largesse of the Volkswagen Group to bring us some mouthwatering engine and gearbox combinations with this latest Superb.
+Skoda's been dipping into the almost unlimited largesse of the Volkswagen Group to bring us some mouthwatering engine and gearbox combinations with this current Superb.
 There was a time when Skoda was just given the cast-offs, the engines that were in the final years of production, while Audi and VW got the shiny new technology.
-That's not the case any longer, with the Superb getting petrol engines like the excellent downsized 124bhp 1.4 and even a monster 2.0-litre turbo with 276bhp, four-wheel drive and a dual-clutch DSG gearbox.
-In between those extremes, petrol folk get to choose between a 148bhp version of the 1.4-litre TSI unit and 218 and 280PS 2.0 TSI variants.
+That's not the case any longer, with the Superb getting petrol engines like the excellent downsized 150PS 1.5 TSI unit and even a monster 2.0-litre TSI turbo with 272PS, four-wheel drive and a dual-clutch DSG gearbox.

 Design and Build